 While working with Knox, Rock became the most senior cryptographer, specializing in German and Russian codebreaking.
 Her biggest accomplishment came when she and her team decoded a message that gave the British forces the advantage when it came to planning the D-Day attacks.

 Mavis Batey is widely considered one of the leading codebreakers of Bletchley Park.
 Initially stationed at one of its outstations in London, she was later transferred to the Buckinghamshire estate, where she worked as an assistant to Dilly Knox.

 Batey quickly adapted to her new work environment and became familiar with the different styles of individual enemy operators.
 In late March 1941, she was working on Italian Naval Enigma when she deciphered a message, leading to the discovery that the Italians were planning to attack the Royal Navy supply convoy off the coast of Greece.
 The subsequent combat became known as the Battle of Cape Matapan.

 In December 1941, she broke a message between Belgrade and Berlin that enabled the team to break the Abwehr Enigma.
 She later broke another, the GGG.
-It contained messages confirming the Nazis were falling for the Double-Cross intelligence being passed on by double agents.
+It contained messages confirming the Germans were falling for the Double-Cross intelligence being passed on by double agents.